Causal Learning via Manifold Regularization: Proof of Results in the Main Text

 Putting this all together to obtain a bound:

 where $\mathbb{E}$ denotes expectation with respect to sampling of the data $S^{(n)} \sim \Pi$.
-From inspection of Eqn. \ref{eqn: final bound}, the estimator error vanishes provided that $h$ is chosen such that $n h^2 \rightarrow \infty$.
-Since convergence in expectation implies convergence in probability, we have established that $\|\pi - \kappa(S^{(n)})\|_2 = o_P(1)$.
-The bandwidth $h^*$, which minimises the upper bound in Eqn. \ref{eqn: final bound}, is
+From inspection of (\ref{eqn: final bound}), the estimator error vanishes provided that $h$ is chosen such that $n h^2 \rightarrow \infty$.
+Since convergence in expectation implies convergence in probability, we have established that $\|\pi - \kappa(S^{(n)})\|_{L^2(\Lambda_2)} = o_P(1)$.
+The bandwidth $h^*$, which minimizes the upper bound in (\ref{eqn: final bound}), is

-and with this choice we have that $\mathbb{E} \|\pi - \kappa(S^{(n)})\|_2^2 = O_P(n^{-1/2})$.
-For $h = h^*$ we have thus established that $\|\pi - \kappa(S^{(n)})\|_2 = O_P(n^{-1/4})$. \end{proof}
+and with this choice we have that $\mathbb{E} \|\pi - \kappa(S^{(n)})\|_{L^2(\Lambda_2)}^2 = O_P(n^{-1/2})$.
+For $h = h^*$ we have thus established that $\|\pi - \kappa(S^{(n)})\|_{L^2(\Lambda_2)} = O_P(n^{-1/4})$. \end{proof}

-{\bf Acknowledgements:} CJO was supported by the ARC Centre of Excellence for Mathematics and Statistics, Australia, and the Lloyd's Register Foundation programme on data-centric engineering at the Alan Turing Institute, UK.